How Open Access Supports Health Equity

 A striking statistic highlights that the gap in life expectancy between the lowest and highest income nations in the world has widened to 30 years.
 Whilst this reflects a myriad of factors, having a poor health research capacity can mean that lower-income countries cannot participate effectively in national and international health policy development.

-By health research capacity, we are referring to the ability to define problems, set objectives and priorities, build sustainable institutions and organisations, and identify solutions to key national health problems.
+Health research capacity refers to the ability to define problems, set objectives and priorities, build sustainable institutions and organisations, and identify solutions to key national health problems.

-If cutting-edge information about topics like disease prevention or elderly care are locked behind expensive paywalls, then governments and institutions that are pressed financially cannot base their policies on the results and insights provided by such research.
+If cutting-edge information about topics like disease prevention or elderly care are locked behind expensive paywalls, then governments and institutions that have fewer financial resources cannot base their policies on the results and insights provided by such research.

 The result of closed access is the fragmentation of valuable insights and experience into national or institutional boundaries.
 For health research, this means policymakers and healthcare providers are missing out on information that could save lives.